Additional Items

 Exemptions

-71% of respondents have settings in which a psychologist is
+Approximately 62% of respondents have settings in which a psychologist is exempt from the requirement to be licensed.

 Licensure by Experience

-Special Consideration based on Number of Years of Experience
+Special Consideration Based on Number of Years of Experience

 Number of Years of Experience Required